 Why We Created the Lonergan SV150

-In 2018, we set out to create a new and improved list of the top public tech companies in Silicon Valley, which we are calling the Lonergan SV150.
+Since 2018, we have been publishing a new and improved list of the top public tech companies in Silicon Valley, which we call the Lonergan SV150.

 As experts in Silicon Valley leadership and talent, Lonergan Partners is publishing this list as a public service.
 We hope you will use it as a reference guide for better understanding the top companies and business leaders in our area.